Miro Slavov

-Myroslav Dmytrovych "Miro" Slavov (Мирослав Дмитрович Славов; born 8 September 1990) is a Ukrainian football forward.
+Myroslav Dmytrovych "Miro" Slavov (Мирослав Дмитрович Славов; born 8 September 1990) is a Ukrainian football forward who plays for Austrian club SC Maria Lanzendorf.

 Career

 Slavov was born in Kyiv, in the Ukrainian SSR of the Soviet Union.
 After emigration from Ukraine together with his parents, he played for youth teams of different Austrian clubs.
 Then he signed his first professional contract and played for the reserves team of FC Girondins de Bordeaux in France Ligue 1, but he never made his debut for the main squad of the club.
 Next, he signed a contract with FC Anzhi Makhachkala in Russian Premier League on 27 August 2010.

 He made his professional debut for Anzhi's main squad on 1 March 2011, when he started in a Russian Cup game against Zenit St. Petersburg.

 Slavov signed for Vendsyssel FF on 2 September 2018.
 After six official games, his contract got terminated on 17 January 2019.
 A few days later he signed for Khor Fakkan Club in the United Arab Emirates.
 In May 2019, Slavov became UAE First Division League champion and promoted with Khor Fakkan Club to UAE Pro League.
 In August 2019, he was transferred to Riga FC in Latvian Virsliga.
 After he became champions with Riga FC too, he signed for Shahr Khodro F.C. in iranian's Persian Gulf Pro League in January 2020.